ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-menu-button.md

 Because the menu button in the cell can have focus, we must override `focusedRecycleCallback()` in our cell view and have it call `blur()` on the button.
 If we don't, the focus can pass to other cells as you scroll.

+Note, there are open issues associated with scrolling, keyboard navigation, and focus recycling with the menu button.

 ### Sizing

 The column will support fractional width sizing along with a minimum pixel width.